Amrullah Saleh

 Saleh was a powerful political figure in Afghanistan and has been the target of numerous assassination attempts.
 An outspoken critic of the Taliban and Pakistan, Saleh has been described as combative and as having a hard-working nature.

-Following the 15 Aug 2021 fall of Kabul to the Taliban, Ghani fled the country and Saleh relocated to the Panjshir Valley.
-There, Saleh proclaimed himself the caretaker president of Afghanistan and announced the formation of the National Resistance Front, an anti-Taliban resistance movement, alongside Ahmad Massoud.
+Following the fall of Kabul to the Taliban on 15 August 2021, Ghani fled the country and Saleh relocated to the Panjshir Valley.
+There, Saleh proclaimed himself the caretaker president of Afghanistan and declared support for the National Resistance Front (NRF), an anti-Taliban resistance movement, led by Ahmad Massoud.
 Saleh fled to Tajikistan shortly after the Taliban seized control of Panjshir on 6 September 2021.
-He continues to support the NRF from exile, though he has failed to receive any international support for his claim to the presidency.
+He continues to support the NRF from exile, though he himself has failed to receive any international support for his claim to the presidency.

 Early years and personal life

 Saleh was born on 15 October 1972 in the Panjshir region of what was then the Kingdom of Afghanistan.
 He is an ethnic Tajik.
 Saleh spent much of his childhood in the capital city of Kabul.
 He was orphaned at the age of 7, resulting in severe financial hardship for his family.

 Saleh is the youngest of five brothers.
-In his youth, two of his brothers died in politically-motivated killings.
+In his youth, two of his brothers died in politically motivated killings.
 Another of his brothers, Rohullah Azizi, was executed by the Taliban in September 2021.
 His elder sister, Mariam, who died in 2015, was tortured by the Taliban in 1996 in an attempt to uncover his location.

 Saleh has three daughters and two sons with his wife.
 He speaks fluent English and has a basic knowledge of Russian.